Colorado Labor Laws Guide

 If the public employee provides information on illegal activities of their employer, they are protected from employer retaliation.

-The employee must file a written complaint within 30 days of a retaliation incident, and wait for its resolution before filing a lawsuit.
+The employee must file a written complaint within 30 days of a retaliation incident and wait for its resolution before filing a lawsuit.

-Employee protection does not apply to cases when:
+Employee protection doesn’t apply to cases when:

-Private employees are also protected from employer retaliation.
+Private employees are also protected from employer retaliation

-However, they must provide proof that they have first made an effort to supply this information to their direct supervisor or other internal authorities, before contacting outside authorities.
+However, they must provide proof that they have first made an effort to supply this information to their direct supervisor or other internal authorities before contacting outside authorities.

 Keep Jobs in Colorado Act